jremillard/osm-import-toolkit/README.md

 review of your sample output files will probably only find half of the problems.
 You need to find the other half yourself.

- - Most conflation scripts will encounter ambigious situations.
-It is better to be imcomplete, or inprecise than wrong.
+ - Most conflation scripts will encounter ambiguous situations.
+It is better to be incomplete, or imprecise than wrong.
 If something can't be merged correctly just leave it out.
 Incomplete is not wrong.
-Put it into a seperate file that to be merged by hand if you feel it is important to import all of the data.
+Put it into a separate file that to be merged by hand if you feel it is important to import all of the data.

  - Figuring out how to conflate will require that you have a good handle on